 As part of our commitment to continually improve our service and to help our clients meet their legal obligations, we continue to update the Legal Registers on our website and provide free quarterly legal compliance updates to anyone who subscribes.
 The purpose of these updates is to ensure you stay up to date with any changes in your legal compliance obligations, our updates can also be kept and can be used as evidence that your business is staying up to date with any changes in the legislation, this can be very helpful at audit time.

-The act addresses policy issues related to electronic communications infrastructure and services, and updates the conditions for and sentencing of criminal copyright infringement.
+The Digital Economy Act 2017 (c.
+30) is an Act of the Parliament of the United Kingdom and addresses policy issues related to electronic communications infrastructure and services and updates the conditions for and the sentencing of criminal copyright infringement.

 The provisions of the act include: